Skip to content

 Saving and Loading

-• Use New to start a fresh empty melody (you will be prompted to save unsaved changes).
+• New — start a fresh empty melody (you will be prompted to discard unsaved changes first).

 Tips